-Conditioners can make or break your curly hair just as much as shampoo.
+Conditioners can make or break your curly hair.
 But it’s important to choose a conditioner that suits your hair type.
 The best conditioners for curly hair will lock in moisture to keep your hair sleek and shiny.
 They eliminate tangles without weighing down your curls.
 And they support the health of your scalp, too.

 Before we begin our review, here’s a quick overview of how to choose the best conditioner for your curly hair.
 First, determine the type of curls you have.
 It’s easiest to determine the type when your hair is wet.
 Does it look wavy, curly, or coily?
 Some people have a mix of types.